crm416/crm416.github.io/_posts/2012-10-31-intro_to_ocaml.md

     type ‘a tree = Leaf | Node of ‘a * ‘a tree * ‘a tree

-Think about how much time would be spent in Java handling the Integer or Object wrapper classes—all of that is ignore dwith the ‘a semantic in OCaml, which lets you fill in the type later (the type checker will still detect type mismatches!
+Think about how much time would be spent in Java handling the Integer or Object wrapper classes—all of that is ignored with the ‘a semantic in OCaml, which lets you fill in the type later (the type checker will still detect type mismatches!
 E.g., if you attempt to add a char tree as a subtree of an int tree, you will get a compile-time error).

 The handling of generic types in OCaml really couldn’t be easier.

-## Option types
+{% anchor h2 %}Option types{% endanchor %}

 OCaml also provides a framework for handling what in Java might be called the Null case through its option types.
-By specificying a variable as
+By specifying a variable as
     type ‘a option
 (e.g.,
     int option